cayesoneira/ProgrammingInScientificEnvironment/DockerHandsOnSession_Guide.md

+# Pending troubles:
-### Still working in the fact that binding volumes gives priority to the files in the host folder and erases those in the directory linked in the container.
+- Still working in the fact that binding volumes gives priority to the files in the host folder and erases those in the directory linked in the container.
-### Also missing is the CLI command used to install python packages from the terminal of the container.
+- Also missing is the CLI command used to install python packages from the terminal of the container.
+---
 # A guide to the Hands-on session of Docker.
 This session is done in Windows.
 Soon I will move to Ubuntu.
 In *italics* are written the questions, afterwards it is my answer.